NsamaChibulu/Project2Services/README.md

 Sprint Two: Building of services and overall application Sprint Three: Testing and Deployment

 For this project, a risk assessment was modified and adjusted.
-Based on prior experience form the Fundamental Project, I decided to have my risk assessment focus heavily on technical disruptions that could have an affect on the project directly.
+Based on prior experience from the Fundamental Project, I decided to have my risk assessment focus heavily on technical disruptions that could have an affect on the project directly.

 ![image](https://user-images.githubusercontent.com/82107226/123120797-85a15080-d43c-11eb-9933-853c1d65d904.png)